Katt Shea: Writing and directing career

 In a 1990 review of Streets, the Los Angeles Times said Shea "continues to show that she is a first-rate talent, as terrific at handling hard action with style and dispatch as a drawing the best from her casts."

 According to Corman, the films she made for him cost less than $500,000 on average and made between $5–10 million.
 She was then hired by New Line to make Poison Ivy which was a critical and popular hit.

-In 1992 her films were honoured with a four-day retrospective at the Museum of Modern Art including the New York premiere of Poison Ivy.
+In 1992, her films were honoured with a four-day retrospective at the Museum of Modern Art including the New York premiere of Poison Ivy.
 According to Larry Karidish, a curator of film at the museum:

 Katt's work is distinctive for its style, rhythm, the progression of its narrative.
 Her movies touch something deep in the psyche.
 They have a consistent and coherent sensibility and I thought it would make sense to show her work as a body.

+In 2019, she directed Sophia Lillis and Linda Lavin in the feature film Nancy Drew and The Hidden Staircase for Warner Bros.
+In 2022, she directed Rescued By Ruby for Netflix.

-She now works as an acting teacher, where her past clients have included Christina Applegate, Alison Lohman, Sophia Lillis, and Drew Barrymore.
+Between directing jobs, she works as an acting coach, where her past clients have included Christina Applegate, Alison Lohman, Sophia Lillis, and Drew Barrymore.